ESG in the boardroom

 Further information

-Much more detailed information about the certification process can be found here, together with a list of existing B Corps and related networks.
+You can find detailed information about the certification process, together with a list of existing B Corps and related networks.
 These Frequently Asked Questions are also very useful.

 B Lab US is seeking public feedback on new standards for B Corp certification which are currently in draft form.
 No timeline for finalisation of the new standards has been given but it has been confirmed that no company will need to certify or re-certify based on the new standards before 2025.
 It is likely that these new standards will substantially transpose across to the UK certification process.